thinkcompany/think_dev-standards/development-standards/css.md

 * text
 * letter

+Tools such as CSScomb can be used to assist with checking/automating this rule.

 #### Shorthand

 Always use the shorthand version of a property.
 When using the cascade to overwrite a rule with a more specific one, use the shorthand version on the main rule and the expanded version in the superseding rule.